What we do

 When a homeless client (or case worker) calls 1-800-MISS-YOU, they connect with a trained, on-call volunteer.
 After an informed consent process, the client is invited to share a few background details on their loved one: name, age, last known location.
 The volunteer then tries to locate the loved one and facilitate a reunion (the mobile app and referral form function similarly).

-To date, we’ve reunited 125 loved ones.
-25% of reunions have led to housing and more than 80% have led to a positive outcome, at a fraction of the cost of current government programs.
+To date, we’ve reunited 131 loved ones.
+20% of reunions have led to housing and more than 80% have led to a positive outcome, at a fraction of other interventions.

 And we are just getting started.
 Join us.